Security forces kill gunman at Istanbul palace

 Television station CNN Turk broadcast a photograph of a man, identified as the attacker, holding a rifle and wearing an ammunition belt and a backpack, standing behind a low wall.
 He wore a cap and a dark coat.

-Witnesses said the gunman shouted in Arabic "Allahu Akbar" (God is greatest) as he opened fire.

-"He walked by me, past the fountain, towards the palace.
-I said: 'are you a hunter?'
-He said 'Allahu Akbar' and some things in Arabic I didn't understand.
-Around 20 seconds later the sound of gunshots started," one unidentified witness told the Dogan news agency.

-A soldier and a private security guard were wounded in the attack, Anatolian said.
+A soldier and private security worker were wounded in the attack, Anatolian said.

-Several ambulances had rushed to the scene, where a police cordon was set up and people were evacuated.
-Armed security service officers had taken up positions on the palace walls.
+Several ambulances had rushed to the scene, where a police cordon was rapidly set up and people were evacuated.
+Armed security service officers had taken up positions on the palace walls at the entrance.